What should your next fitness goal be? Take the quiz.

 • Various types of fruit (such as bananas, mango, or apples)

-• Whole wheat or whole grain varieties of bread, sandwich wraps, English muffins, pastas, and pretzels
+• Whole-wheat or whole-grain varieties of bread, sandwich wraps, English muffins, pastas, and pretzels

 Protein

 But don’t simply focus on protein after your workout—it’s even more important to ensure you’re hitting your overall daily protein requirements to stay healthy and support muscle recovery.
-While the amount of protein you need depends on your individual needs, the National Library of Medicine recommends that healthy adults intake protein for 10-35 percent of their total daily calories.
+While the amount of protein you need depends on your individual needs, the National Library of Medicine recommends that healthy adults intake protein for 10–35 percent of their total daily calories.
 (That means a person on a 2,000 calorie diet would eat about 100 grams of protein per day.)
+If you’re living an active lifestyle and want to gain muscle, that number may go up.

 Good post-workout protein sources include: